lonkaars/avans-arcade/docs/gameplay.md

 ## General gameplay

+You play as a mage who has long lost his trusty wand.
+Having been separated from your *twig* for some time, you've become proficient in the rapid use of simple spells.
+You use these spells to defeat foes and minibosses that ward the dangerous path you take to recover your *spell stick*.
+After battling your way through all sorts of dangerous levels, you find your *incantation baton*, which you then use to fight the final boss.

 - Platformer (similar platformer mechanics to Cuphead)
 - Focus on gameplay instead of story
 - Medium length levels